wazedde/ucom/README.md

 # Unity Commander

 `ucom` is a command line interface for Unity projects, written in Rust.
 It serves as an alternative to Unity Hub with additional features like building projects and running tests.
+Inspired by cargo and dotnet CLI tools.

 ## Core Features